Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 * I want to give satisfaction to my customers from their additional request and their special order.
 > Customers can find information about the _additiomal request_ on the contact page.
 Customers can easily fill in the request field.
 * I want the customers to be able to design or upload their requests.
-> The possibility to send and upload customer's file or picture can easily be done by filling in the order form.
+> The possibility to send and upload a customer's file or picture can easily be done by filling in the order form.
 * I hope that the customers will come back with a new order.
 > Customers can make new orders by surfing on the home page, cakes page, and bread page.
 * I want to deliver the orders on time.